 Do I have to take developmental classes, especially since they do not count toward a degree?
 To address any deficiencies you might have and to prepare for higher level college courses, you should take any recommended developmental courses.
 In most cases, students will not be allowed to take a higher level course in English or math if they do not complete the prerequisite developmental course.
 Although these courses may not count toward graduation, they prepare students for success in college-level course work.

 If I test into English 072/075 can I take other courses?
-Speak with an advisor to determine which courses, if any, you are able to take in addition to English as a Second Language or contact the coordinator for nonnative students.
+Speak with an advisor to determine which courses, if any, you are able to take in addition to your English as a Second Language courses.

 I have taken classes at another college or university.
 Will they count at Oakton?
-To find out, you must have your transcript evaluated.
+Many courses from other colleges and universities transfer in to Oakton.
+To find out, if your specific courses transfer, you must have your transcript evaluated.
 The evaluation process consists of two steps:

 - Have an official transcript mailed to Oakton from your former college or university.
 Contact Registrar Services directly to start the process.